cmpsc100-allegheny-college/house/README.md

 ### SSH Keys

 The activities for your first week in `term-world` all take place in your `house`.
 In order to access this material, you will first need to set up an `SSH` key.
-While we will cover this in class, here's a (long-ish) video detailing the process should you need a reminder later:
+While we will cover this in class, here is a (long-ish) video detailing the process should you need a reminder later:

 [![SSH Key video]( http://img.youtube.com/vi/qEPjUGQFmzQ/hqdefault.jpg)](https://www.youtube.com/watch?v=qEPjUGQFmzQ&list=PLsYZRXov75ZHSwWiCk0-jd1RcTuu_-zmD&index=1)

-### Basic navigation
+### Getting the contents of your `house`

+Right now, your neighborhood is pretty empty.
+The output of another command, `ls` will show you this. `ls` is short for "list."
+Given that there is nothing there, it would be helpful to have a house with _stuff_.
+Any time you want to _list_ a directory (i.e., see what is there) just type `ls` and press `Enter`.

-Once your SSH key is set up, you'll need to create your `house` folder by copying a command from your house repository on GitHub's web interface, as shown below.
+Once your SSH key is set up, you will need to create your `house` populated wuth your things.
+They are currently stored on GitHub, the platform we use to do something called "versioning" our files.
+As with everything in our time in `term-world`, we will get plenty more experience with the customs and protocols of living in our digital society.
+You need to copy a command from your house repository on GitHub's web interface, as shown below.

 ![clone command](https://github.com/cmpsc100-allegheny-college/house/blob/main/clone.png)

+Now, go back to `term-world` page, find a terminal window, `paste` the command you copied from GitHub and press `Enter`.
+This will `copy` all of the content for your house into _your_ `house` folder from the mysterious, but generous, "cloud" of `term-world`.

+## Basic navigation

-Now, navigate back to `term-world` and navigate into your house by running the following command in your terminal window:
+Now you can navigate into your house by running the following command in your terminal window:

 ```
-cd ~/house
+cd ~/house-yourusername
 ```

 `cd` is short for "change directory," a command which moves you around the terminal to the various physical locations of `term-world`.
 The above command takes you _forward_, though you can also go _backward_ by using two "dots" (`..`) after your `cd` command _instead_ of the name of the folder you want to go to.
 For example: